 I am an artist and curator, living in Greater Manchester for over 20 years.
 Since graduating in Fine Art a long time ago, I have pursued a ‘portfolio career’ – juggling exhibitions and participatory projects, paid employment and studio work.
-I managed the Turnpike Gallery in Leigh for ten years and currently programme exhibitions for West Yorkshire Print Workshop in Huddersfield.
+I managed the gallery for West Yorkshire Print Workshop in Huddersfield for several years and currently manage the exhibitions programme at the Turnpike Gallery in Leigh.
 Over the last several years I have had more studio time (at Cross Street Arts in Wigan) and returned to one of my first loves – landscape.

 What I aim for in the paintings is less a representation of a single view and more an accumulation of memories of looking, of being there or travelling through, from source materials that might include sketchbook studies, photographs and images in my own mind/memory.
 A pictorial equivalent of visual sensation.
 The places I most frequently ‘re-visit’ in this way are the Scottish Highlands and the journey over the Pennines on the M62.

 When a painting is ‘on hold’, then I might switch to collage, which essentially involves working with found images – quite often a vintage postcard, cut up paintings and colour swatches.
 The postcards contain memories in a particular way; either from my own visits to places and bought by me as a child or collected as an adult of places that I remember.
 There is a conversation between the two techniques, and one informs the other.
 Both involve a slow process.